 “I should probably… help clean this up.”
 Jianyu’s stomach churned as he looked around the room.
 It was a lot of work, and all he wanted to do was lie down and let someone else do it.

 “I need to fix the artificial gravity,” Sera said.
 She looked at Jianyu.
 “I could use some help.”

 Jianyu followed her.
 When the door to the lab had shut behind them, Sera put a hand on his arm.
 She was the one with the split lip, but she was looking up at him as if he were the one who needed medical attention.
 “Maybe you should get some rest,” she said.
 “You’re looking green around the gills.
 Or, you know, not green.
 Whatever’s not supposed to be going on in your general gill area, you’ve got that.”

 Now that he was away from the smell of the ruined lab, his nausea was beginning to fade again.
 “I’d rather get some work done,” he said, and almost convinced himself that he meant it.

-Sera retrieved her tool kit from her room and changed into a dry pair of pants and her customary cargo vest while Jianyu pulled out his com screen and assessed the ship’s damage.
-He’d spent some time reprogramming the interface that engineers had used on the original Benevolence; for weeks after the initial attack, he’d seen nothing but emergency alerts warning him about parts the ship no longer had.
+Sera retrieved her toolkit from her room and changed into a dry pair of pants while Jianyu pulled out his com screen and assessed the ship’s damage.
+It wasn’t always easy to work with the interface that the ship’s mechanics had used on the original Benevolence; for weeks after the initial attack, he’d seen nothing but emergency alerts warning him about parts the ship no longer had.
 The engines were working well, and the bulk of the life support systems had been spared, but some of the smaller mechanical parts of the ship had been jarred loose by the shots and the madcap flight that had followed.